Writing Tip: Focus on Dialogue

 Listen and Observe

-The first rule of crafting authentic dialogue is to be a keen observer of real-life conversations.
+One of the best ways I’ve found to improve the dialogue in my work is to be a keen observer of real-life conversations.
 Pay attention to the rhythm, cadence, and idiosyncrasies of how real people speak.
 Incorporate the natural flow of conversation, complete with interruptions, pauses, and the occasional overlap of voices.
 I love people-watching as inspiration for my writing.

 Use Subtext and Unspoken Communication